mendix/docs/content/en/docs/appstore/partner-solutions/ats/rg-ats/v2/rg-two-recorder/_index.md

 ## 3 Using the ATS Desktop Recorder

 Before you can use the ATS Desktop Recorder, you must set your project preferences to the Desktop Recorder.
-You can open the project preferences from any page by clicking the cog icon:
+You can open the project preferences from any page by clicking **Preferences** ({{% icon name="cog" %}}):

 {{< figure src="/attachments/appstore/partner-solutions/ats/rg-ats/v2/rg-two-recorder/configure-project-preferences.png" >}}